owldot/lanadz.github.io/_posts/2019-06-16-eslint-ignore.markdown

 ---
 layout: post
-title: "ESLint: Ignore file.
-Ignore console.log()"
+title: 'ESLint: Ignore file.
+Ignore console.log()'
 date: 2019-06-16
 tags:
-- js
+  - javascript
 keywords:
   - eslint ignore file
   - disable eslint for file
 ---

 If you need to mute/disable ESLint for particular file only, put this as a **first** line in that file